 Meyer Lemon Eton Mess

-Eton mess is a classic English dessert comprised of whipped cream, crushed meringues, and berries.
+Eton mess is a classic English dessert of whipped cream, crushed meringues, and berries.
 For our version, we fold homemade lemon curd into the cream for extra flavor and use store-bought meringues for ease.
 It’s heavenly.

 for the lemon curd: